Redefining what's possible.

 Dr. Stuber joined the School of Social Work because she is committed to research that brings social change and social justice to vulnerable populations.
 Since moving to Washington state, she has been heavily engaged in research and partnership with public mental health organizations.
 She has assisted these agencies with the development and evaluation of interventions designed to foster recovery, to address tobacco dependence and to improve media engagement strategies.

 Dr. Stuber leads a statewide coalition designed to promote accurate media portrayals of mental illness in collaboration with the UW Department of Communications.
-This effort includes the development of media guidelines and education materials for journalists.
+This effort includes the development of media guidelines and education materials for journalists, including a webstie Mental Health Reporting.

 Most recently, Dr. Stuber, who lost her husband to suicide, has conducted research and informed advocacy work to improve Washington state’s readiness to address the public health problem of suicide.
 In 2013, she co-founded the UW-affiliated organization Forefront, which focuses on innovations in suicide prevention policy, education, outreach and research.
 In 2015, the group formed a partnership with Facebook to develop content and tools for Facebook users who may be at risk, or know someone at risk, for suicide.